MaterialFoundry/MaterialDeck/docs/actions/custom/custom.md

-# Custom Action
+# Custom Actions
-The custom action can be used to create a fully customized button.
+Custom actions can be used to create a fully customized button.

 You can configure settings that show up in the Stream Deck's property inspector, and define functions that are called when, for example, the button is pressed.